finos/glue/docs/Proposition_Order_Transaction/Financial_Account_Type.md

 ## Data Dictionary - Entity Table: Financial_Account_Type

-This is a lookup table for the Financial_Account Type column in the table Financial_Account.
+This is a lookup table for the Type column in the table Financial_Account.

 Types of the financial accounts: cash management account, brokerage, deposit, etc.